Dave McClure on Social Networking and Web 2.0

 Exploration is Dead.
 Long Live Exploration!

-This article explores the concept of “exploration”, and tries to explain how one of the most complex virtual worlds ever created has become popular among players that are not natural explorers.
+– Explores the concept of exploration, and tries to explain how one of the most complex virtual worlds ever created (World of Warcraft) has become popular among players that are not natural explorers.

 Social Reconstruction of Public Transportation Information

-This article outlines why the “social web”/tech-entrepreneur sector may wish to stop trying to use official sources of data, and instead apply the technology it understands best: People.
+– Outlines why the social web/tech-entrepreneur sector may wish to stop trying to use official sources of public transport data, and instead apply the technology it understands best: People.

 – In 2007 I wrote some introductory Thoughts on a Socio-Economic Environment based on Nothing.
 This article continues to explore the value of things in a highly intangible, knowledge-based economy.
 It wanders through internet-based payment systems, economic structure, role of government, organisation of information, community, and society, before disappearing into the realms of philosophy.
 It contain...